-The following discussion and tables describe and quantify the potential payments and benefits that would be provided to each of the Named Executive Officers in connection with a termination of employment or change-in-control under the Company's compensation plans.
-Except where noted, the calculations of the potential payments to the Named Executive Officers reflect the assumption that the termination or change-in-control event occurred on May 31, 2014, with the closing price per share of the Common Stock on that date of \$31.88.
+The following discussion and tables describe and quantify the potential payments and benefits that would be provided to each of the Named Executive Officers (other than Ms. Mayer who, as of May 31, 2015, was no longer a Named Executive Officer of the Company) in connection with a termination of employment or change-in-control under the Company's compensation plans.
+Except where noted, the calculations of the potential payments to the Named Executive Officers reflect the assumption that the termination or change-in-control event occurred on May 31, 2015 using, for equity awards, the closing price per share of the Common Stock on May 29, 2015 (the last business day of fiscal 2015) of \$44.45.
 The calculations exclude payments and benefits to the extent that they do not discriminate in scope, terms or operation in favor of the Company's executive officers and are available generally to all salaried employees of the Company.
 The calculations also do not include plan balances under the Retirement Plan applicable to the Named Executive Officers, which are provided in the Pension Benefits table above.
-Of the Named Executive Officers, as of May 31, 2014, Mr. Robinson, Ms. Mayer, Ms. Newman and Mr. Boyko were of retirement age for all of their option and restricted stock unit grants received under any of the Company's equity-based plans, including the MSPP.
-Ms. O'Connell is not eligible for retirement under any of the Company's equity plans.
+Of the Named Executive Officers, as of May 31, 2015, Mr. Robinson, Ms. Newman and Mr. Boyko were of retirement age for all of their option and restricted stock unit grants received under any of the Company's equity-based plans, including the MSPP, Ms. O'Connell is not eligible for retirement under any of the Company's equity plans.
+Mr. Hedden only meets the retirement eligibility criteria for his stock option grants under the 2011 Plan that were granted prior to July 21, 2009, and does not meet the definition of retirement for any other of his equity grants.
 The Company generally does not enter into employment contracts with its executives and does not have a general severance policy applicable to all employees.
-Accordingly, except in the case of Ms. O'Connell, whose severance agreement is described on page 35 herein, the Named Executive Officers are entitled to benefits upon termination of their employment or a change-in-control only as provided for in respect of stock options and restricted stock units previously granted under the 1995 Plan, the 2001 Plan and the 2011 Plan (or, in the case of a portion of Mr. Robinson's grants, under the Class A Plan) and previously purchased RSUs under the MSPP.
+Accordingly, except in the case of Ms. O'Connell, whose severance agreement is described on page 37 below, the Named Executive

+Officers are entitled to benefits upon termination of their employment or a change-in-control only as provided for in respect of stock options and restricted stock units previously granted under the 2001 Plan and the 2011 Plan (or, in the case of a portion of Mr. Robinson's grants, under the Class A Plan) and previously purchased RSUs under the MSPP.